sehenaoga/sehenaoga.github.io/another-page.md

 [CMake](https://cmake.org/), and [FFTW3](http://www.fftw.org/).

 ## Licensing
-<void> is a free, open-source tool published under the
-[GNU General Public License Version 3](http://www.gnu.org/licenses/)
+null is a free, open-source tool published under the [GNU General Public License Version 3](http://www.gnu.org/licenses/)

 ## Acknowledgements
-Development of <void> has been supported in part by the National Science Foundation.
+Development of null has been supported in part by the National Science Foundation.

 ## Welcome to another page

-<void> solves the filtered Navier-Stokes equations in the high-Reynolds number
-limit on a Cartesian mesh.
-Originally designed to simulate flow in the atmospheric boundary layer, <void> has been extended and used to simulate flow over tree canopies, wall-mounted cubes, and wind turbine arrays, among other things.
+null solves the filtered Navier-Stokes equations in the high-Reynolds number limit on a Cartesian mesh.
+Originally designed to simulate flow in the atmospheric boundary layer, null has been extended and used to simulate flow over tree canopies, wall-mounted cubes, and wind turbine arrays, among other things.
 At its core is the LES flow solver.
 Built on top of the solver are modules that provide additional functionality such as immersed boundary methods, wind farm modeling, and so on.

-<void> was originally based on the code presented in John D. Albertson's PhD Thesis "Large
-eddy simulation of land-atmosphere interaction" (University of California, Davis 1996).
-In the intervening years, many researchers have [contributed](contributors.html) to <void>'s code base and used <void> in dozens of scientific [publications](publications.html).
+null was originally based on the code presented in John D. Albertson's PhD Thesis "Large eddy simulation of land-atmosphere interaction" (University of California, Davis 1996).
+In the intervening years, many researchers have [contributed](contributors.html) to null's code base and used null in dozens of scientific [publications](publications.html).

-If you use <void> for any purpose, please [cite](citing.html) appropriately.
+If you use null for any purpose, please [cite](citing.html) appropriately.

-<void> is distributed without any warranty or technical support.
+null is distributed without any warranty or technical support.

 ## Features
 * [Flow solver](solver.html)